jcarletto27/cncjs-pendant-ps3/README.md

 # Configuring for auto-start

 There are many ways in Linux to configure auto-start on boot.
-This example shows using [Production Process Manager [PM2]](http://pm2.io):
+This example shows using [Production Process Manager [PM2]](http://pm2.io) (note you must replace [PATH_TO_NODE_BIN] with the path to node, which you can find with 'which node'):

 ```
 # Install Production Process Manager [PM2]